Peterson Zah

 Peterson Zah (December 2, 1937 – March 7, 2023) was an American politician who held several offices with the Navajo Nation.
 From 1983 to 1987, he was chairman of the Navajo Nation, its then head of government.
 At its 1991 restructuring, he became the first president of the Navajo Nation, until 1995.
-He then worked at Arizona State University as special adviser to the president on American Indian Affairs and consulted companies willing to work with his nation.
+He then worked at Arizona State University as special adviser to the president on American Indian Affairs from 1995 to 2011 and consulted companies willing to work with his nation.

 Biography

 Peterson Zah was born December 2, 1937, in Low Mountain, Arizona, the son of Henry and Mae Multine Zah.
-He was educated at Phoenix Indian School and Arizona State University, where he received a bachelor's degree in education in 1963.
+He graduated from Phoenix Indian School in 1958, Phoenix College in 1960, and Arizona State University, where he received a bachelor's degree in education, in 1963.
+While at ASU he met his wife Rosalind, who was also a student there; they got married in 1963.

 After college, Zah spent a year working in Phoenix for the Arizona Vocational Education Department, teaching carpentry to adult students seeking vocational skills.
 From 1965 to 1967, he was a participant in Volunteers in Service to America, working at Arizona State University as field coordinator of a training center.

-In 1967, Zah became deputy director of the Diné beʼiiná Náhiilnaah bee Aghaʼdiitʼaahii People's Legal Service, a nonprofit organization.
+In 1967, Zah became deputy director of the Diné beʼiiná Náhiilnaah bee Aghaʼdiitʼaahii (DNA) People's Legal Service, a nonprofit legal organization serving impoverished people of the Navajo, Hopi and Jicarilla Apache reservations that he co-founded.
 A few years later, he became executive director and remained so until 1981.
 Under his leadership, several of the organization's legal cases related to Indian sovereignty reached the U.S. Supreme Court.

 In 1972, Zah won election to the school board in Window Rock, Arizona; the following year he became board president.
-In 1983 he became chairman of the Navajo Tribal Council at Window Rock, the governing body for the Navajo reservation headquartered there.
-He served in that position until 1987, when he began fundraising for the Navajo Education and Scholarship Foundation.
+In 1982, Zah campaigned against longtime incumbent Peter MacDonald to become Chairman of the Navajo Nation.
+Zah won, and 1983 he became chairman of the Navajo Tribal Council at Window Rock, the governing body for the Navajo Nation.
+In 1986, Zah lost reelection to his predecessor, but MacDonald was suspended and indicted before finishing his term.

+Zah began fundraising for the Navajo Education and Scholarship Foundation in 1987.
 In 1989 and 1990 he directed a regional office for Save the Children, and in 1990 was elected the first president of the Navajo Nation.
 He was inaugurated as president on January 15, 1991.